Why should I coach in AYSO?

 Where and how can I obtain coaching equipment?

-AYSO will provide each coach with some basic equipment every year: some cones, a soccer ball and some first aid supplies.
+AYSO will provide each coach with some basic equipment every year: some cones and some first aid supplies.
 Otherwise, coaches are expected to provide their own equipment.
 You can obtain equipment at the AYSO Store which carries everything you could possibly need.

 Can you recommend some Web sites for me to learn more about coaching youth soccer?